gburd/gen_hypar/README.md

 * ``link_down`` - When an active neighbour becomes unavailable or disconnect.
 * ``message`` - When a message is received.

-If you for some reason want to run only the group-membership service then implement a noop module and retrive the peers with:
+If you for some reason want to run only the group-membership service then implement a no-op module and retrive the peers with:

                gen_hypar:get_peers(Identifier) -> list({id(), pid()}